John Llewellyn comments on a recent email from a member regarding game drives and bush etiquette

 Another Member, who’s parents have owned at Ingwelala since its inception, shared with me her belief that older Members should set the example to the younger Members when it comes to behaviour at game sightings, especially where sightings are of a sensitive nature.
 An example was mentioned where people got out of their game viewers at a leopard and cub sighting.
 The leopards were not that close to the vehicle but her feeling was that should not matter.
 Animals should not associate people with vehicles.

-I thought it may be an idea to visit the Ingwelala Bush Etiquette, which is essentially asking all Users to approach wildlife in a particular way to minimise our human impact and influence on our wildlife.
-I have chosen to comment where necessary on the purpose of the of points listed in the Bush Etiquette.
+I thought it may be an idea to re-visit the Ingwelala Bush Etiquette, which is essentially asking all Users to approach wildlife in a particular way to minimise our human impact and influence on our wildlife.
+I have chosen to comment where necessary on the purpose of the of points listed in this document.

 - Prevent overcrowding at sightings.
 Once you have had a good view of the sighting, move off to give others with a poorer vantage point, a chance.